jamesjarvis/jamesjarvis.io/assets/content/projects/mapping-the-internet-part-two/index.md

 1. Hardware can be a real bottleneck, next time use an SSD for IO intensive operations.
 2. Building services to be resilient to failure is extremely liberating.
 3. JavaScript still sucks to use, package management is still hell and documentation is generally just a bit weak, considering you get zero type information from the language itself.
-4. Proper database indexes are the difference between life and death.
+4. Proper database indexes are the difference between good and shit.
 5. Caching is still amazing.

 Some of my favourite snippets of code: